 Sarah Vowell provides a modern and amusing take on the impact that John Cotton and fellow Puritan settlers have had on America.

-CLICK ARROW ABOVE TO VIEW
+CLICK PLAY ARROW TO VIEW

 - BIOGRAPHY OF JOHN COTTON